 - A cocktail called the pom padre (created by Ryan Kelley, the "Tequila Examiner") takes the tequila-pomegranate cocktail to a new level by adding extra flavors.
 The recipe uses 2 ounces of a blanco tequila, 1/2 ounce each of Bénédictine and Pama liqueurs, 1/4 ounce of Patrón Citrónge, and 1 ounce each of cranberry and pineapple juices.
 Shake it and serve the drink up in a cocktail glass.

 - Pomegranate is not the only fruit juice worthy of a simple tequila cocktail.
-You can also try the Patrón pineapple and Patrón grapefruit cocktails.
-The only real difference between the three is the juice, though the grapefruit recipe adds a splash of club soda.
-That's a nice finishing touch for any of the drinks.
+You can also try the Patrón pineapple; grapefruit juice works well, too.